 Preparing your mind for the unknown is a difficult task by any measure.
 No one is really sure how they will react when confronted with the fear of heights or the fear of letting go.
 It is precisely this fear, or one’s like them, that the Ropes Course is trying to help someone to conquer by having them step outside of their comfort zone.
 Overcoming your mind, not your body, is the real challenge of this course.

-Again, Ropes Course is not a race.
+Again, a ropes course is not a race.
 This is meant to be a challenge that gets people to step outside their comfort zones.
 More importantly it’s a fun team building exercise.
 Everyone will be making mistakes, but everyone in the group will also be given the chance to coach each other through fears and pitfalls.

 A little preparation can go a long way in getting ready for anything.
-Ropes Course is no different.
 So, now that you know what to do, gear up for one of the best day’s you’ll ever have in an office meeting.